kudojp/async_scheduler/README.md

 ## Usage

 Set this scheduler in the current thread.
-Then, surround the blocking oerations in `Fiber.schedule` block so  that they are executed concurrently.
+Then, surround each of blocking oerations in `Fiber.schedule` block so  that they are executed concurrently.

 ```rb
 Fiber.set_schduler AsyncScheduler::Scheduler.new